 The National Survey of Student Engagement (NSSE) collects information from first-year students and seniors about their participation in programs and activities that institutions provide for their learning and personal development.
 The results help Kenyon understand the undergraduate experience in and out of the classroom and areas where the student experience is supporting strong engagement with the curriculum as well as areas for improvement.
 Kenyon participates in the NSSE every three years in order to survey the same cohort as first-years and again as seniors.

 The following documents are provided by the NSSE to Kenyon.
-They show the results for Kenyon first year students and seniors for the spring of 2008, 2011, 2014, and 2017, along with comparative data from institutions in Kenyon's "Carnegie class" (i.e., other baccalaureate liberal arts colleges) and from all colleges and universities that participated in the NSSE.
+They show the results for Kenyon first-year students and seniors for the springs of 2008, 2011, 2014, and 2017, along with comparative data from institutions in Kenyon's "Carnegie class" (i.e., other baccalaureate liberal arts colleges) and from all colleges and universities that participated in the NSSE.